agradecido/bedrock-boilerplate/README.md

   - Database credentials (`DB_NAME`, `DB_USER`, `DB_PASSWORD`)
   - WordPress environment settings (`WP_ENV`, `WP_HOME`, `WP_SITEURL`)
   - Authentication unique keys and salts (can be generated using a WordPress salt generator)
-  - The database host should be set to the name of the SQL container created by Docker.
+  - The database host (and the other database reñated information) in the Bedrock .env file should be set to the name of the SQL container, which will be created by Docker in the subsequent steps.

+### Docker Environment

+1. Ensure Docker is installed and running on your machine.
+If you don't have Docker installed, follow [the official Docker installation guide](https://docs.docker.com/engine/install/).
+2. Create a `.env` file in 'docker' directory based on the `.env.example` file provided in the repo.
+This file allows you to configure several aspects of your Docker environment, including:
+  - PHP version (e.g., `PHPVERSION=php81`)
+  - SQL server version (e.g., `DATABASE=mariadb104`)
+  - Credentials for the database (e.g., `MYSQL_ROOT_PASSWORD`, `MYSQL_USER`, `MYSQL_PASSWORD`)
+  - Ports for various services
+  - Other environment-specific configurations
+  -
 ## Contributing

 Contributions to the Bedrock WordPress Boilerplate are welcome!
 Here's how you can contribute: